langchain-ai/example-tool-server/README.md

 You'll need to have `uv` installed: https://docs.astral.sh/uv/

-With auth disabled you can visit: 127.0.0.1:8000/docs to see the API documentation.
+Once the server is running, if auth is disabled, you'll be able to access the API documentation at: http://localhost:8000/docs

 #### With Authentication